AhmedNassar7/AhmedNassar7.github.io/README.md

 - `Quick Links` – Links to sections (Home, About, Resume, Contact).
 - `Social Media Links` – Icons linking to social media profiles.
-- `Cookie Preferences` – Reopens the cookie consent banner to change the choice at any time.
 - `Copyright Notice` – “© Ahmed Nassar [Year] – All Rights Reserved.”

 ### 12. Interactive Background 🌌